Skip to content

 If you are performing large-scale image operations, the OpenCV library is your go-to choice.
 It is optimized for real-time large-scale image processing applications and supports complex computer vision algorithms.

-From my experience, I recommend using the opencv approach when you are already doing image processing in your application.
-If you are just rotating an image and not doing any other computer vision task, then my suggestion would be to use the PIL approach because the opencv library is too big and it is not feasible to just install it for rotating an image.
+If you are only rotating an image and not performing any other computer vision task, then my suggestion would be to use the PIL approach, as the OpenCV library is too large and it is not feasible to install it solely for image rotation.

 Rotating around an arbitrary point